Adrien-Gabriel Morice

 Adrien-Gabriel Morice (27 August 1859 – 21 April 1939) was a missionary priest belonging to the Oblates of Mary Immaculate.
 He served as a missionary in Canada, and created a writing system for the Carrier language.

 Early life

-Father Morice was born and raised in France, in the commune of Saint-Mars-sur-Colmont in the département of Mayenne.
+Father Morice was born and raised in France, in the commune of Saint-Mars-sur-Colmont in the département of Mayenne, in the Pays de la Loire region.
 As a seminarian he was inspired by Father Émile Petitot and set himself the goal of becoming a missionary and explorer in Northwestern Canada.
 He arrived in British Columbia in 1880, and after a stint in Williams Lake at St. Joseph's school, where he studied Chilcotin and, with the aid of Jimmy Alexander, the son of a Carrier woman and a fur trader who was sent to St. Joseph's School, began his study of Carrier.

 Work with aboriginal languages

 In 1885 his dreams were realized and he was posted to Fort St. James, the fur trading and missionary center in the Carrier region.
 Father Morice rapidly learned the Carrier language and became the only missionary to speak more than rudimentary Carrier.
 Within a few months of his arrival he created the first writing system for Carrier, the Carrier syllabics, by making a radical adaptation of the Cree syllabics.
 From 1891 to 1894 he published a bimonthly newspaper, the Dustl'us Nawhulnuk, in Carrier.
 He was responsible for the translation of the catechism and many hymns and prayers into the language.

 Father Morice was the first person to recognize all of the phonological distinctions in an Athabascan language and write it accurately.

 He was also the first person produce extensive documentation of an Athabascan language.
 His magnum opus was his massive two volume The Carrier Language: A Grammar and Dictionary, which immediately made Carrier by far the best documented Athabascan language of the time.